DavidSolomon22/Basic-Operating-System/README.md

   - command line interface,
   - synchronization of processes.

-My task was to create interface based on linux shell.
+My task was to create interface based on Linux shell.

 I recommend to use x64 version of a debugger in Visual Studio.